ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/forcepoint.md

    ![creating new API key](forcepoint/smc/forcepoint_generate_token.png)

-4. API end-point needs to be enabled explicitly, as it is disabled by default.
+4. API endpoint needs to be enabled explicitly, as it is disabled by default.

    - Click **Home**
    - Go to **Other** section on the left sidebar.
-   - Find your management server that you will used to query the data.
+   - Find your management server that you will use to query the data.
-   - Go to **SMC API** section where in the tab you have to enable it and also you can specify other parameters.
+   - Go to **SMC API** section where in the tab, you must enable it, and you can also specify other parameters.

    ![enabling SMC API](forcepoint/smc/forcepoint_enable_api.png)

-### Add Forcepoint To Vendors API In IP Fabric
+### Add Forcepoint to Vendors API in IP Fabric

 To add Forcepoint to discovery global settings, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors API** in IP Fabric, click **+ Add**, select `Forcepoint` from the list and fill in: